PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Proposed Method

+and select the initial set $\mathrm{TopK}_c$ for class $c$ using a scene-balanced ranking scheme.
+We apply scene balancing to prevent seed selection from being dominated by populous camera/location scenes.
+Specifically, with $s$ denoting a camera/location scene, we subsample the normal-image pool with per-scene budgets proportional to $\mathrm{count}(s)^{\alpha}$ and prioritize the highest-scoring candidate from each scene before filling the remaining Top-$K$ slots by the global ranking $\tilde{s}(\mathbf I,c)$.

-Using a raw class name as a prompt is simple but often ambiguous, which harms generation consistency and text–video alignment~\cite{mehrabi2023tab,hu2023tifa}.
+\textbf{Prompt Refinement for Pseudo Anomalies} Using a raw class name as a prompt is simple but often ambiguous, which harms generation consistency and text–video alignment~\cite{mehrabi2023tab,hu2023tifa}.
 Exhaustive manual search, however, is impractical.
-We therefore refine prompts with a vision–language model (VLM) by extracting objects and scene cues from each initial image and turning them into concise, class-consistent abnormal descriptions (Fig.~\ref{fig4}).
+We therefore refine prompts with a vision–language model (VLM) by extracting objects and scene cues from each initial image and turning them into concise, class-consistent abnormal descriptions (Fig.~\ref{fig:4} (b)).

 Given initial images $\{\mathbf{I}_c^{(k)}\}_{k=1}^{K}$ for class $c$, a class text $x_c$, and a refinement instruction $g_{\mathrm{vlm}}$, the VLM produces short candidate phrases:

 To standardize camera and rendering attributes and suppress artifacts, each phrase is concatenated with a set of template prompts $g_{\mathrm{tem}}$ (e.g., \textit{natural movement, fixed camera}):